gruntwork-io/boilerplate/_docs/README.md

    helpers for common tasks such as loading the contents of another file.
 1. **Variable types**: Boilerplate variables support types, so you have first-class support for strings, ints, bools, lists, maps, and enums.
+1. **Scripting**: Need more power than static templates and variables?
+Boilerplate includes several hooks that allow you to run arbitrary scripts.
 1. **Cross-platform**: Boilerplate is easy to install (it's a standalone binary) and works on all major platforms (Mac, Linux, Windows).